luka-tsivadze/First_Ionic_Project/README.md

 Additionally, the application includes an error page and validation errors in forms to enhance the user experience.

+and Finally this project design is meant for Mobile view so it would be best if you would use inspect.

 Future Plans
 I plan to add: